The rise of the botnet

-Figure 1.
-Typical example of a hierarchical botnet structure.
+A typical example of a hierarchical botnet structure.

 The interconnectivity of the end devices and the C2 servers allows for redundancy within the botnet; should one of the C2 servers be identified and listed as a malicious IP address, or should the server go offline for any reason, the botnet is not destroyed/ compromised to a point in which it’s is ineffective.

 The IoT has introduced more and more connected devices such as smart fridges, TVs, washing machines etc which can all potentially be incorporated within a botnet.
 In 2018 DoubleVerify, a digital media measurement software and analytics company identified a botnet that was specifically targeting smart TVs.
 The increase in connected devices therefore increases the potential size of botnets today and as we move towards 5G and even more connected devices, the scale of potential botnets of the future is hard to perceive.

 However, whilst this all sounds like PC Armageddon, not all botnets are malicious.
 We have all heard about bad botnets and we continue to worry as to their capabilities and the potential impact they could have on an organisation, however most people have heard very little about good botnets.

 So, let’s level the playing field for a change and talk about good bots.